 Your Personal Security

-If you learn your name was caught up in a breach, there are some things that you can do to protect your credit history, your personal assets, and your peace of mind.
+If you learn your name is on a list of affected individuals, there are some things that you can do to protect yourself after a data breach—your personal assets and your peace of mind.

-- Upon learning of a breach, freeze your credit with the three main credit reporting services.
+- Upon learning of a breach, ask about a credit freeze with the three main credit bureaus.
 It protects you from people making inquiries on your credit, and it will not impact your score.

 - If your identity has indeed been stolen, file a report on stolen identity with your local police and the US Federal Trade Commission.

-- If credit card information was stolen, immediately cancel the impacted card and get a new one from your provider.
+- If credit card information was stolen, immediately cancel the impacted card and get a new one from your financial institution.
 Call all the major credit card companies that you have credit with to alert them of this situation as well.

-- If your banking information was affected by the breach, make it a daily or weekly habit to scour your account.
-Report and dispute any fraudulent charges or transfers.
+- If your banking information was affected by the breach, make it a daily or weekly habit to monitor your bank account.
+Report and dispute any fraudulent charges, transfers, or suspicious ativity.

-- Contact the company who was breached and ask them to cover any expenses from credit monitoring services.
+- Contact the company who was breached and ask them to cover any expenses from associated with monitoring your credit.
 If they push back, remember that they were ultimately the reason your personal data got out into the world.
 Being polite, yet forceful, in your negotiations will go a long way.